-Now we are always going to get replies and some of these are certainly going to be very interesting shall we say, well no different here, I got some real interesting replies, to the point I actually eventually blocked two people and even deleted my tweets to them, as got feeling they was trying to get a reaction, so I removed my reaction.
+Now we are always going to get replies and some of these are certainly going to be very interesting shall we say, well no different here, I got some really interesting replies, to the point I actually eventually blocked two people and even deleted my tweets to them, as got feeling they were trying to get a reaction, so I removed my reaction.

 It truly is amazing the lengths people will go to talk down to someone, this is something Scotland has experienced many times in there lives, we speak up about why we see ourselves as Scottish, only to be talked down too, like our own experiences never happened and we are flat out lying.